 Long-term side effects

 Studies of inhaled nitric oxide in newborn babies have not followed the babies’ condition for more than 2 years, so long-term side effect information is not definitely known.
-There are possibly long-term side effects that could affect the development of the lungs, brain and walking ability.

 Controlling side effects

 Your baby’s or child’s doctor will give the lowest INOmax® dose possible to try to avoid any side effects.
 Your baby’s or child’s doctor will check for any side effects of the INOmax® therapy and will decrease the INOmax® dose or stop the INOmax® therapy completely if necessary.

 This is not a complete list of side effects.
 For any unexpected effects while your baby or child is taking INOmax® contact your doctor.

 Each cylinder of INOmax® contains the active ingredient Nitric oxide 800 ppm.